Rapper Kid Cudi says his car was set on fire weeks after Sean 'Diddy' Combs broke into his home

 Cudi said he wasn’t sure what was going on, so he called the police.

-A few weeks later, Cudi testified, his Porsche was destroyed by fire while parked in his driveway.
-Cudi said he was at a friend’s house when his dogsitter called and “told me my car was on fire.”
-Photos shown to the jury showed a hole cut in the car's fabric roof and a Molotov cocktail was found in the passenger seat.
+A few weeks later, Cudi testified, his Porsche 911 convertible was destroyed by fire while parked in his driveway.
+Cudi said he was at a friend’s house when his dogsitter called and told him his car was on fire.
+Jurors were shown photos of a hole that had been cut in the car's fabric roof and a Molotov cocktail that had been found on the passenger seat.

+A few years later, Combs apologized to Cudi “for everything” when they ran into each other again at a hotel, Cudi testified.

+Combs seemed subdued as Cudi testified.
+Although he looked toward the witness stand, neither man seemed to react to the other.
+Cudi didn’t look at Combs when he left the stand.

-Combs, 55, has pleaded not guilty to sex trafficking and racketeering charges lodged against him after he was arrested in September at a Manhattan hotel.
-He denies allegations that he used threats and his powerful position in the hip-hop world to abuse women and others, and force Cassie to take part in drug-fueled sexual performances called freak-offs with other men that she said left her too drained to pursue her singing career.
+Combs, 55, has pleaded not guilty to sex the trafficking and racketeering charges.
+He denies that he used threats or his music industry standing to abuse women and others, and that he forced Cassie or anyone else to take part in drug-fueled sexual performances called freak-offs.

 The federal investigation of Combs began in November 2023, a day after Cassie sued him in Manhattan federal court alleging years of sexual and physical abuse.
 The lawsuit was settled by Combs for $20 million the next day.

-In four days of testimony last week, Cassie, whose legal name is Casandra Ventura, said Combs subjected her to abuse through most of the nearly 11 years she was with him from 2007 through 2018.
+In four days of testimony last week, Cassie said Combs subjected her to abuse through most of the nearly 11 years she was with him from 2007 through 2018.

-She said she developed a relationship with Cudi in late 2011 that she ended within weeks after Combs learned about it when he looked at her phone during a freak-off — one of hundreds she said she endured over the years.
+She said she developed a relationship with Cudi in late 2011 that she ended within weeks after Combs learned about it when he looked at her phone during one of the hundreds of freak-offs she said she endured over the years.

 George Kaplan, Combs' personal assistant from 2013 to 2015, testified earlier Thursday that he saw Combs be violent with Cassie only once, on a 2015 trip to Las Vegas aboard Combs' private jet.
-He said he heard glass breaking behind him and looked over his shoulder to see Combs standing with a whiskey glass in his hand.
+He said he heard glass breaking behind him and saw Combs standing with a whiskey glass in his hand.

 Associated Press writer Dave Collins in Hartford, Connecticut, contributed to this report.